stlpublicradio/DroneOperationsManual/opsmanual.md

 ### Flight Planning

-Prior to embarking on any drone operation, the Pilot In Command must gather information about the proposed flight area to ensure safe operations that comply with Federal Aviation Regulations.
+Prior to embarking on any drone operation, the PIC must gather information about the proposed flight area to ensure safe operations that comply with Federal Aviation Regulations.
 The PIC may need input from the Journalist to help answer these.

 #### Location